mitchejj-attic/mitchejj.github.com/_posts/2012-08-26-quick-and-dirty-metrics.md

 tags: []
 ---
 {% include JB/setup %}
-Now that I have github -> heroku publishing in place now is the time to setup even more over kill, heroku offers a few 5 MB Memcache Bucket.
+Now that I have github -> heroku publishing in place now is the time to setup even more over kill, heroku offers a few (2)5 MB Memcache Bucket.

 I made the following addition to `config.ru`

 		require 'dalli'
+		require 'rack-cache'
 		require 'memcachier'
-		require 'rack-cache'
 		...
+		if memcache_servers = ENV["MEMCACHE_SERVERS"]
 			$cache = Dalli::Client.new
 			use Rack::Cache,
 				:verbose => true,
 				:metastore => $cache,
 				:entitystore => $cache
+		end
 {:lang="ruby"}

 To test that caching is working use `ab` aka Apache HTTP server benchmarking tool and run `ab -n 1000 -c 5 <hostname>`